ErpNetDocs/tech/modules/logistics/wms/how-it-works/add-reconciliation-lines.md

 # Add reconciliation lines from the WMS module

 Knowing the exact number of products in a given warehouse location is crucial for keeping order.
-However, there are often differences between the expected and the actual quantity of a product, which occur during reconciliation. <br /> In such cases, you need to add **reconciliation lines** to the main reconciliation document.
+However, there are often differences between the expected and the actual quantity of a product, which gets caught during reconciliation. <br> In such cases, you need to add **reconciliation lines** to the main reconciliation document.

-> [NOTE!]
+> [!NOTE]
 >
 > Warehouse locations are reconciled to determine how many products are being stored there.
 In addition, the difference between expected and actual quantity is calculated as well.

 ## Adding reconciliation lines

-Once differences in product quantity are established, they need to be accounted.
+Once differences in product quantity are found, they need to be accounted.
 For that purpose, you need to use the _WMS module_.

-To begin, create a new reconciliation document from the **Logistcs --> Inventory** section.
+To begin, create a new reconciliation document from the **Logistics --> Inventory** section.

 ![Picture](pictures/add-lines-11.png)

-Fill it with the necessary information, including the **default store** in which the inventarisation is done, and save the document.
+Fill it with the necessary information, including the **default store** in which the reconciliation is done, and save the document.

 ![Picture](pictures/add-lines-22.png)